yuri-schmaltz/Wan2GP/README.md

 Every lora stored in the subfoler 'loras' for t2v and 'loras_i2v' will be automatically loaded.
 You will be then able to activate / desactive any of them when running the application by selecting them in the area below "Activated Loras" .

-If you want to manage in differenta areas Loras for the 1.3B model and the 14B as they are not comptatible, just create the following subfolders:
+If you want to manage in different areas Loras for the 1.3B model and the 14B as they are not compatible, just create the following subfolders:
 - loras/1.3B
 - loras/14B